albertvila/dotfiles/README.md

 ### aws
 - Run `aws configure` and set up your aws credentials

-### atom
-- Open Highlight Selected package settings and unselect `Only Highlight Whole Words`
-- Open Linter-perl settings and add ., lib, conf to the Inc Paths from Project Root

 ### alfred workflows
 - SSH: Follow steps to use iterm2 instead of Terminal (https://github.com/deanishe/alfred-ssh)